demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

-In order to connect to the AzureKubernetesServices using either Cortex XSOAR Azure App or the Self-Deployed Azure App, use one of the following methods:
+hello-In order to connect to the AzureKubernetesServices using either Cortex XSOAR Azure App or the Self-Deployed Azure App, use one of the following methods:

 - *Authorization Code Flow* (Recommended).
 - *Device Code Flow*.